IRHPC/irhpc.github.io/docs/snippets/01_slurm.md

 ### Request Nodes

-With `sallocate` we do not get shifted to the node, this is useful for callbacks.
+With `salloc` we do not get shifted to the node, this is useful for callbacks.